lupyuen/lupyuen.github.io/src/rust3.md

 TODO: If we call `cargo build` (instead of `rustc`), will it fix this LTO issue?
 How different is the `cargo build` Linker from GCC Linker?

-# Appendix: Rust Build for QEMU RISC-V 64-bit
+# Appendix: Rust Build for 64-bit RISC-V

 TODO: Rust Build fails for QEMU RISC-V 64-bit...